-These maple candied pecans seriously only take 5 minutes to make and only have 3 ingredients.
+This maple candied pecans stovetop recipe seriously only takes 5 minutes to make and only has 3 ingredients.
 You can save tons of time and money and make these yourself.
 Plus, everything tastes better homemade.
 These make an easy neighbor gift, are a delicious snack and are perfect for topping salads or sweet potatoes.

 Have you ever bought a can of candied pecans at the store, only to get home and accidentally devour all of them, and then look at the ingredient list on the can…which consequently gives you a massive stomach ache – how do you pronounce that second ingredient…but they are so good and so addictive, and you are tempted to go buy another can… After all, pecans are good for you – are they not?